stderr-enst/jobefficiency/episodes/01_introduction.md

 oftentimes with 64+ cores each; and all these numbers keep going up.

 Nowadays, almost all HPC centers are also equipped with GPU (Graphics Processing Unit) hardware.
+Such hardware is optimal for jobs where *many cores* is more important than fewer powerful cores.
 The number of GPU cores varies greatly depending on the model, ranging from a few hundred in low-end GPU cards to over 16,000 in high-end ones.

 ### Measuring parallel runtime: core hours
 Owing to the inherent parallelism in the HPC world, people came up with some